jacebenson/jace.pro/src/posts/2019/2019-11-13-making-a-custom-probe-sensor.md

 ---
-title: Making a custom probe & sensor
+title: Making a custom probe and sensor
-description: "The other day I was trying to create a custom probe/sensor for a probe for our linux machines.\r\n\r\nThe only example I could find was to read a text file and m..."
+description: >-
+  My notes on how I made a custom probe and sensor for ServiceNow Discovery to get data from a command line tool.
 date: '2019-11-14'
 tags:
   - discovery